 ZM - I think that's why James Joyce wrote Ulysses.
+For revenge.
 To turn the tables on his readers and make them do all the work for a change.
 There's a great quote about writing by the German writer Thomas Mann: "A writer is someone for whom writing is more difficult than it is for other people."

 CG - That's very good.
 I must remember it and quote it to my editor next time she's working me to death.

 I took my leave of Zak Martin and his beautiful villa as the sun was sinking down behind the distant hills, painting the sky in magnificent hues of pink blending into fiery red and glorious crimson.
 Sunsets don't come any more spectacular than this, I thought to myself.
 Stretched out in front of me, just a few of miles away, was the ancient city of Granada, widely regarded as one of the most beautiful cities in the world.